AdobeDocs/experience-manager-65.en/help/communities/sites-console.md

 * **Cloud Config Framework Reference**

-  From the pull-down menu, select the Analytics cloud service framework configured for this community site.
+  From the pull-down menu, select the Analytics Cloud service framework configured for this community site.
   `Communities` is the framework example from [Analytics Configuration for Communities Features](/help/communities/analytics.md#aem-analytics-framework-configuration) documentation.

 #### TRANSLATION {#translation}